vuejs/v2.vuejs.org/src/guide/comparison.md

 #### Component-Scoped CSS

-Unless you're OK spreading components out over multiple files (for example with [CSS Modules](https://github.com/gajus/react-css-modules)), it's difficult to find a good solution for scoping CSS in React.
-Very basic CSS works fine, but common features such as hover states, media queries, and pseudo-selectors all either require heavy dependencies to reinvent what CSS already does - or they simply don't work.
-And no matter what you end up using in the end, it'll have involved a lot of research before you can even get a simple hover state to work.
+Unless you spread components out over multiple files (for example with [CSS Modules](https://github.com/gajus/react-css-modules)), scoping CSS in React comes with caveats.
+Very basic CSS works great out-of-the-box, but some more complex features such as hover states, media queries, and pseudo-selectors all either require heavy dependencies to reinvent what CSS already does - or they simply don't work.

 Vue on the other hand, gives you full access to CSS within [single-file components](single-file-components.html):